 Here’s two examples of my work, using the mail and telephone to inspire givers to commit to regular giving:

-- 13 to 330 regular givers over 30 months: My work for a small charity using the mail to inspire their existing mail givers to give regularly won the 2015 Fundraising Institute of New Zealand Donor Acquisition Charity Fundraising Award for Excellence.
-During 2015 and 2016 this work contributed to an anticipated $1.4 million in future Gifts in Wills, a synergy of such magnitude it took me by surprise.
+- 13 to 395 regular givers over 40 months: My work for a small charity using the mail to inspire their existing mail givers to give regularly won the 2015 Fundraising Institute of New Zealand Donor Acquisition Charity Fundraising Award for Excellence.
+Between 2016 and 2017 this work contributed to an anticipated $1.6 million in future Gifts in Wills, a synergy of such magnitude it took me by surprise.

 - One to 260 monthly givers over 10 months: My work for a small charity using a specialist call centre to inspire single occasional gift givers to give monthly now produces predictable and reliable funding of $62,000 per year.
 After the call centre completed their telephone campaign, the ongoing fundraiser’s time to steward these monthly supporters has only needed to be one day a month.